Zarpyk/MyJetbrainSettings/README.md

 # My Jetbrains Settings
-I use [Material Theme](https://plugins.jetbrains.com/plugin/8006-material-theme-ui) and [Atom Material Icons](https://plugins.jetbrains.com/plugin/10044-atom-material-icons) (Only with "Enable UI Icon") and the theme is a modification of Monokai Pro
+I use [Material Theme](https://plugins.jetbrains.com/plugin/8006-material-theme-ui) and [Atom Material Icons](https://plugins.jetbrains.com/plugin/10044-atom-material-icons) and the theme is a modification of Monokai Pro

 Other plugins:
 All IDEs: